illgitthat/matrix-googlevoice/README.md

+## Note: Archived repo
+This has been superseded by https://github.com/mautrix/gvoice

 # Matrix Google Voice Bridge Bot

 Since Google Voice has no API, and probably never will, this is a method for "pseudo-bridging" your Matrix server with Google Voice.